 - Demonstrate manual therapy techniques to address facet and sacroiliac subluxations, hypomobile segments, coccyx deviations and muscle spasm in the lumbo-pelvic regions.

 - Be able to thoroughly explain an assigned case study including differential diagnosis, appropriate intervention including mobilization and dry needling to achieve a favorable outcome.
 Demonstrate techniques in a practical exam.

 - If you have a latex allergy, it is recommended for you to bring your own gloves for use during lab.
-A latex free option is available for use, but supplies are limited based on the number of people with an allergy.
-Therefore, it is recommended to bring a box of latex free gloves with you for use.

 - Dunning J, Buts R, Mourad F, Young I, Flannagan S Perreault T. Dry needling: a literature review with implications for clinical practice guidelines.
 Phys Ther Rev. 2014;19(4):252-65

 - Perreault TD, J. Butts, R. The local twitch response during trigger point Dry Needling for Musculoskeletal Conditions by Physical Therapists: A Systematic Review and Meta-analysis.
 J Orthop Sports Phys Ther.
 2017;47(3):133-49

 - Si-you W, Guo-mei C, Li-hui L. “Four sacral needles” therapy for female stress incontinence.
 J Acupunt Tuina Sci.
 2006;4(3):170-173

 - Dung, H. Acupuncture: An Anatomical Approach.
 2nd Edition.
 CRC Press: Boca Raton, FL; 2014.